wvbe/interfais/README.md

 ```

 # Other notes
-I'm not very good with versioning, so I'll not bother with it while I'm still the only one using this project.
-If you'd like to use this project and require versioned dependencies, point to a specific commit, send me a message (and I'll version) or create a fork.
+If you'd like to use this project and require versioned dependencies, point to a specific tag, commit, send me a message (and I'll version) or create a fork.
 Pull requests are, of course, encouraged!

 * Bucket list
     * Windows compati... never mind